-The aim of the task force is to write a systematic review of software algorithms for specific tasks.
+The aim of the task force is to write systematic reviews of software algorithms for specific image processing tasks.

 Frank G. Zöllner, Amira Šerifović‑Trbalić, Gordian Kabelitz, Marek Kociński, Andrzej Materka and Peter Rogelj

 Image registration in dynamic renal MRI—current status and prospects

 Magnetic Resonance Materials in Physics, Biology and Medicine, https://doi.org/10.1007/s10334-019-00782-y